nitesh781/apan-colege--demo/README.md

 # apan-colege--demo
-this is my first gi respository author nitesh sharma
+this is my first git respository author nitesh sharma